CodeScop/Oge-Mai-Field-Guide/intros.md

 I hope you brought plenty of Wood Spears, and that you have plenty of Wood and Rope with you; these resources are useful and relatively scarce here.

+# Meteoroid Expedition

+LAST UPDATED 20 AUG 2020

+Working on getting this info, but while I'm working, I'll put in the notes from the Meteoroid Expedition events that seem to apply.

+I also may be restructuring the Guide a bit...

 # Gansu Watering Hole

 LAST UPDATED 31 MARCH 2019